cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 The important points to remember from this are:

-1. `rpc: RPC` is an instance of a Protobuf RPC client that will be given to you by CosmJS.
+1. `rpc: RPC` is an instance of a Protobuf RPC client that is given to you by CosmJS.
 Although the interface appears to be [declared locally](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/bank/v1beta1/tx.ts#L270-L272), this is the same interface found [throughout CosmJS](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/queryclient/utils.ts#L35-L37).
-It will be given to you [on construction](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/queryclient/queryclient.ts).
+It is given to you [on construction](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/queryclient/queryclient.ts).
 At this point you do not need an implementation for it.
 2. You can see `encode` and `decode` in action.
 Notice the `.finish()` that flushes the Protobuf writer buffer.
-3. The `rpc.request` makes calls that will be correctly understood by the Protobuf compiled server on the other side.
+3. The `rpc.request` makes calls that are correctly understood by the Protobuf compiled server on the other side.

 You can find the same structure in [`query.ts`](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/bank/v1beta1/query.ts).

 ### Proper saving

-Commit the extra `.proto` files as well as the compiled ones to your repository so you don't need to recreate them.
+Commit the extra `.proto` files as well as the compiled ones to your repository so you do not need to recreate them.

 Take inspiration from `cosmjs-types` [`codegen.sh`](https://github.com/confio/cosmjs-types/tree/main/scripts):